thirtybees/docs/thirtybees/native-modules/apcumanager.md

 permalink: /native-modules/apcu-manager/
 ---

-The APCu cache manager provided with thirty bees allows you to view your APCu cache usage and clear your APCu cache from the back office.
+The APCu cache manager module provided by thirty bees allows you to view your APCu cache usage and clear your APCu cache from the back office.
 This module is meant to be used on servers that have APCu installed.

 ## Module Features

-+ View APCu cache from back office
++ View APCu cache usage from back office
 + Clear APCu cache from back office
 + Gain insights to tune your cache